PSL 2019 – 8 Matches in Pakistan Confirmed

 The second edition of the HBL PSL was won by Peshawar Zalmi.
 In what turned out to be a one-sided final, the Peshawar Zalmi defeated the Quetta Gladiators in the title-decider to lift the trophy.
 Darren Sammy hammered a quick-fire 28 down the order to become the difference between a score of 125 and 148 and on that slow and sluggish surface, the Gladiators were able to manage just 90 in reply.
 Mohammad Asghar grabbed three wickets while Hasan Ali and Wahab Riaz scalped two apiece.

 The HBL PSL cricket league has put the cricket action from the country back on the map.
 Boasting of international players and a league like format, the tournament took place in three stages, which was played in Dubai, Sharjah and Pakistan.
-The teams representing 6 major cities – Peshawar, Quetta, Islamabad, Karachi, Lahore and Multan took part in the competition.
+The teams representing 6 major cities – Peshawar, Quetta, Islamabad, Karachi, Lahore and Multan will take part in the competition.